gabuz0me/Demo_AoC_5/script/article_en.md

 #### Solving Part One

 Now all we have to do is to finally solve part one!
 We need, for each input seed, to compute its location.
 And then return the location with the lowest value.
 To do so we'll create a variable named `min_location` that, for each iteration, will keep the lowest location we've seen so far, being updated if we find a location with a lower value than the current minimal location.
-To begin with, we'll set a *huge* value to this variable so we're sure it's updated at least once.
+To begin with, we'll assign a *huge* value to this variable so we're sure it will be updated at least once.
 Let's put this value at `float("+inf")`, which basically represents infinity, ensuring every value is lower than this one.

 ```python
 min_value = float("+inf")